michalkotlinski/www/md/faq.md

 ### How do Slocks work?

 The owner of a Slock sets a deposit amount (if needed) and a price for using the item.
-A user can find the Slock using the mobile app and then make a payment on the Ethereum blockchain, thereby gaining permission to open or close that Slock with their smart phone.
+Users can find the Slock using the mobile app and then make a payment on the Ethereum blockchain, thereby gaining permission to open or close that Slock with their smart phone.

 If selected, a deposit is held as collateral in a smart contract until the user returns the item.
 The smart contract is automatically enforced, with the deposit returned to the user minus the cost of the rental, which in turn will be automatically disbursed to the owner of the Slock.

-Thanks to our partner [SafeShare](http://www.safeshareinsurance.com/), ad-hoc insurance can also be provided where a deposit wouldn't be appropriate.
+We're working with our partner [SafeShare](http://www.safeshareinsurance.com/), to provide ad-hoc insurance where a deposit wouldn't be appropriate.

 All of this happens without any assistance from a third-party.